iambrainstorming/iambrainstorming.github.io/src/chapters/education/why-some-schools-perform.md

 Once identities are verified, communities could use [approval voting](https://electionscience.org/education/approval-voting), score voting, or other [reputation-based voting systems](../computer/algorithm/bayes-reputation.md)) to elect SMC leaders, prioritize projects, allocate budgets, and make collective decisions.

+Initially, DID validators are selected by the leaders who will first execute the protocol among the people.
+Later, DID validators can be selected through voting among those who have applied to become DID validators.

 Unlike traditional elections, all votes would be publicly auditable.
 Anyone could independently verify the vote count and election outcome using cryptographic signatures, eliminating many opportunities for manipulation, tampering, or opaque decision-making.
 Transparency would not depend on trusting a central authority but on publicly verifiable records.

 This approach does involve a trade-off: votes would be open rather than secret.
 While secret ballots are important in high-stakes political elections, community governance within a school context may benefit from greater transparency.
 Because decisions are local, participation is ongoing rather than one-time, and elections can use multi-winner and consensus-oriented voting systems, the risk of coercion are lower than in traditional political contests.